turbot/guardrails-docs/docs/runbooks/enterprise-install/update-tef/index.md

 - Use AWS Service Catalog to update Turbot Guardrails Enterprise Foundation (TEF)
 - Monitor and troubleshoot the TEF update process.

 The **Turbot Guardrails Enterprise Foundation (TEF)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.

-Stack manages networking, compute and logging components that will be shared by all workspaces.
+Stack creates and manages the networking and compute components that will be shared by all workspaces in a Turbot Guardrails Enterprise installation.

 ## Prerequisites

-- Access to the Guardrails master AWS account with Administrator privileges.
+- Access to the Guardrails primary AWS account with Administrator privileges.
 - Familiarity with AWS Console, Service Catalog, and CloudFormation services.

 ## Step 1: Access AWS Console